Scientific Name

 Description

-Solidago virgaurea is an herbaceous perennial plant with single woody stems, up to 7 feet (2 m) tall.
-The leaves are clear green, alternate, toothed or with fine edges.
-Flowers are arranged in dense clusters, up to 0.25 inch (6 mm) wide, yellow in color, and generally appear in August and September.
+Solidago virgaurea is an herbaceous perennial plant with single woody stems that grow up to 7 feet (2 m) tall.
+Leaves are green, alternate, and toothed or with fine edges.

 How to Grow and Care